kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 ## Parameters

-The table shows you parameters of each profile along with their values:
+The table shows you the parameters of each profile along with their values:

  Parameter  | Description | Default profile| Production profile | Local profile|
 |-----------|-------------|----------------|--------------------|--------------|